-- Case study time! - Next we will use SigmaXL to run Pareto charts on exactly the same data set. - The following table shows the count of defective products by team. - Input the tabled data below into your software program and follow the instructions over the next few pages to run Pareto charts in the appropriate software.
+- Case study time! - Next we will use Minitab to run Pareto charts on exactly the same data set. - Open the Minitab data file labeled Pareto and follow the instructions over the next few pages to run Pareto charts in Minitab.